 Characteristics of cathode rays are:

-(i) The cathode rays start from cathode and move towards the anode.
+(i) The cathode rays start from the cathode and move towards the anode.

 (ii) These rays themselves are not visible but their behaviour can be observed with the help of phosphor materials such as ZnS.

-(iii) In the absence of electrical or magnetic field, these rays travel in straight lines.
+(iii) In the absence of an electrical or magnetic field, these rays travel in straight lines.

-(iv) In the presence of electrical or magnetic field, the behaviour of cathode rays are similar to that expected from negatively charged particles, suggesting that the cathode rays consist of negatively charged particles, called electrons.
+(iv) In the presence of an electrical or magnetic field, the behaviour of cathode rays is similar to that expected from negatively charged particles, suggesting that the cathode rays consist of negatively charged particles, called electrons.

 (v) The characteristics of cathode rays (electrons) do not depend upon the material of electrodes and the nature of the gas present in the cathode ray tube.

 The number of radial nodes for 3p orbital is __________.